salesforcecli/plugin-dev/messages/dev.convert.messages.md

 # flags.project-dir.summary

-Location project where messages are to be audited.
+Location of the project whose messages are to be audited.

 # flags.project-dir.description